lunar-moon/Graph2Topic/README.md

 # Graph to Topic(G2T)
 ![G2T](https://github.com/lunar-moon/Graph2Topic/blob/v1.0/Images/logo.png)
 **Graph to Topic**(*G2T*) is a topic model based on PLMs and community detections.
 Our approach is able to get high quality topics without pre-specifying the number of topics.
-!!!Attention: there some bugs in program, I will fix it at soon as possible
 ## Prepare:
 ```
 #Not necessary, but conda is recommended